google/xls/docs_src/bazel_rules_macros.md

 Examples:

-1. Optimizing an IR file with an entry defined.
+1. Optimizing an IR file with a top entity defined.

     ```
     xls_ir_opt_ir(
         name = "a_opt_ir",
         src = "a.ir",
         opt_ir_args = {
-            "entry" : "a",
+            "top" : "a",
         },
     )
     ```